TomClabault/HIPRT-Path-Tracer/README_data/Features/features.md

 **When do we assume that our pixel has sufficiently converged and stop sampling?**

 We use that user-given threshold $T$ we talked about earlier!
-Specifically, we can assume that if:
-#### $$I \leq T\mu$$
-Then that pixel has converged enough for that threshold $T$.
+Specifically, we can assume that if:  $$I \leq T\mu$$Then that pixel has converged enough for that threshold $T$.
 As a practical example, consider $T=0$.
 We then have:

 ``` math
 \displaylines{I \leq T\mu \\ I \leq 0}
 ```
 If $I =0$, then the interval completely collapses on $\mu$.
 Said otherwise, $\mu$ **is** the true mean and our pixel has completely converged.
 Thus, for $T=0$, we will only stop sampling the pixel when it has fully converged.

 In practice, having $I=0$ is infeasible.
-After some experimentations a $T$ threshold of $0.1$ seem to target a very reasonable amount of noise.
-Any $T$ lower than that represents a significant overhead in terms of rendering time for a visually incremental improvement on the perceived level of noise:
+After some experimentations a $T$ threshold of $0.1$ seems to target a visually very reasonable amount of noise.
+Any $T$ lower than that represents quite the overhead in terms of rendering times but can still provide some improvements on the perceived level of noise:

 ![cornellThreshold](./img/cornellThreshold.jpg)
 *Comparison of the noise level obtained after all pixels have converged and stopped sampling with a varying **T** threshold*